 Bipartisan legislation introduced in the House and Senate would improve access to mental health services and permit Licensed Professional Counselors (LPC’s) to be reimbursed by Medicare.
-In the Senate, the Seniors Mental Health Access Improvement Act, S. 1879 was introduced by Senator John Barrasso (R-WY) and Debbie Stabenow (D-MI).
+In the Senate, the Mental Health Access Improvement Act of 2019, S. 286 was introduced by Senator John Barrasso (R-WY) and Debbie Stabenow (D-MI).
 In the House of Representatives, the Mental Health Access Improvement Act, H.R.
-3032 was introduced by Representative John Katko (R-NY) and Mike Thompson (D-CA).
+945 was introduced by Representative John Katko (R-NY) and Mike Thompson (D-CA).